Bassett, Virginia

 Bassett is a census-designated place (CDP) in Henry County, Virginia, United States.
 The population was 1,100 at the 2010 census.
-It is part of the Martinsville Micropolitan Statistical Area.
+It is part of the Martinsville micropolitan area.
 The town was founded along a rail line by the same family that later started Bassett Furniture.
 Bassett Furniture's headquarters have remained in Bassett since it began in 1902.

 History

 The John D. Bassett High School, Eltham Manor, and R.L.
 Stone House are listed on the National Register of Historic Places.

-The town of Bassett was named for John D. Bassett and his family.
+The town of Bassett was originally part of Horsepasture, Virginia.
+After John D. Bassett started a general store on his family's land, the population started to grow around it and eventually his store incorporated a postal service.
+When the federal post office regulators asked John D. Bassett what they should call the area, he said "Well, how about Bassetts"?
+The "S" at the end was later dropped.

-The train depot in Bassett historically had three trains a day picking up product from the company and passengers.
+The train depot in Bassett was originally a combination station and had three trains a day picking up products from the company and providing railcar service to passengers.
+Its last passenger pickup was on February 18, 1961.
 Today it is used as a seasonal community market.

 The Bassett Historical Center is located in the town.
 "The Bassett Historical Center is the repository for all genealogical research and local history for the counties of Henry and Patrick County, Virginia and the City of Martinsville, Virginia."
-Now operated as part of the Blue Ridge Regional Library.
+Now operates as part of the Blue Ridge Regional Library.
 "Henry County is one of the seven counties in Virginia that has a Cohabitation List.
 Slaves were not permitted to marry legally but did have families, with the counties keeping records of which slaves were cohabitating.
 Also available is the "Afro-American Marriages of Henry County, Virginia", by Harris and Millner, which would be helpful to find an ancestor dating back to the early or mid-1800s."